 If the taxi you are flagging down has other passengers in it already the taxi driver will slow down near you so you can shout your destination to him/her through the passenger window.
 If he stops, it means your stop is before, or a little bit after his final destination.
 Get in the taxi and note the amount already on the clock.
 Many taxis have electronic clocks that track multiple fares so you don't have to worry about this part.
 The tricky part here is to make sure that your destination is in concert with the other passengers' destinations so you will not be taken for a ride around Athens needlessly (and pay for it).

 In key points in the city, like train stations, metro stations, ports, airports, etc., you will find taxi stations (ask a local for a "piátsa taxí").
 You have to enter the first taxi in line and then tell him/her where to take you.

 Taxis in small cities in Greece are less complicated.
 They usually are stationed at strategic points in the town and don't just drive around to be flagged.
 Just ask a local for the Taxi "piatsa" (station).

-You may also use "radio taxi" to pick you up at your place.
+For a fee, you may also use "radio taxi" to pick you up at your place.
 You call the taxi company (use the general information phone number 11880 to find a radio taxi in your area), and they will pick you up for a fee plus the price on the meter plus a small fee for the radio call.
-We used Cosmos Taxi that responds all over Athens and the service was always prompt and the drivers very curtious and helpful (The phone number is 18300.
-GreekLandscapes.com is not affiliated with the service).
+We used Cosmos Taxi that responds all over Athens and the service was always prompt and the drivers very courtious and helpful (The phone number is 18300).

 Including donkeys here under "transportation" is obviously a joke, since donkeys are not really used for transportation.